-When Faith Tan peed on herself and wet the entire floor shortly after the birth of her daughter, she brushed off the incident as a one-time embarrassment.
+When Faith Tan peed on herself and wet the entire floor shortly after the birth of her daughter, she brushed off the incontinence as a one-time embarrassment.

 After all, she had a hard time pushing her third baby out.